NeneWang/docs/jou-project/ddengine.md

 - Crete the `auto_is_start` method on parent methods.
-- Then also auto is start has to be trickled down into remainder
+- Then also auto is start has to be trickled down into remainder of checking for consistency.